nuuuwan/news_lk3_data/README.md

 ### Tribute to Parliament today

 *2024-07-03 00:57:46* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/பாராளுமன்றில்-இன்று-அஞ்சலி/175-339785) · `ta`

+Kushani Rohanadeera, Secretary General of Parliament, has called for a tribute to Sambandan's boutique, scheduled for Wednesday between 2 pm and 4 pm at the Parliament's main hall.

+🟩

 The late Member of Parliament.
 The Secretary General of Parliament Kushani Rohanadeera has requested all the MPs to attend the final tribute to Sambandan's boutique in Parliament on Wednesday (03).